 WildlandsStudies_Website_Select-38.png

 Gain experience.

-Wildlands Studies students develop many hard skills through our programs, such as field research skills and techniques, scientific writing, oral presentation skills, synthesizing information and thinking critically.
+Wildlands Studies students develop a range of hard skills through our programs, such as field research skills and techniques, scientific writing, oral presentation skills, synthesizing information and thinking critically.
 Students also cultivate soft skills, such as working in a group, learning to observe and listen, flexibility and self-motivation.
-Interpersonal skills are high regarded in many career fields, and hands on experience with hard skills will give a student an edge in graduate school, the Peace Corps, fellowships, internships and job applications.
-In addition, a Wildlands Studies programs can ignite a new career direction for students by helping clarify future goals through hands on experience
+Interpersonal skills are highly regarded in many career fields, and hands-on experience with hard skills will give a student an edge in graduate school, the Peace Corps, fellowships, internships and job applications.
+Additionally, Wildlands Studies programs can help students clarify their future career goals and potentially spark new career directions through hands-on experiences.

+WildlandsStudies_Website_Select-38.png